MattMarji/Snake-Search/README.md

    ab.exe -n 8000 -c 8000 http://snake-search-lb-1706060925.us-east-1.elb.amazonaws.com/?keywords=engineering

-   We continued to increase this value until we reached max concurrency at 8000 connections!
+   We continued to increase this value until we reached max concurrency at ~10 000 connections!

+   Note: we are using Amazon t1.micro instances...pretty impressive, I know. :)